lavir/esphome-native-api/examples/README.md

 **Solutions**:
 - Check the IP address/hostname is correct
 - Verify the device is powered on and connected to WiFi
-- Check the API password is correct
+- Check the encryption key or password is correct
 - Ensure firewall allows port 6053

 ### No Devices Found (Discovery)